TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 2 - Performance Dashboards/3.2.11-vm-utilization/_index.md

 See the Points to Note section of VM Contention dashboard as this dashboard is designed to complement it.

 Health chart is not used for these 2 reasons:
-- Some utilization metrics do not have a “ceiling”, meaning we don’t know what “high utilization” is, as 100% is hard to define.
+- Some utilization metrics do not have a “ceiling”, meaning we don't know what “high utilization” is, as 100% is hard to define.
 Example of such metrics are disk IOPS and network throughput.
 - High utilization actually means good performance.
 100% utilization is in fact perfect performance, as that means more work is being done.